Zettlr/zettlr-docs/docs/en/academic/pomodoro.md

 The **green** number tells Zettlr, how long a _long_ break should be.
 After every four tasks, there will be such a long break.
 The default duration is 20 minutes.

 Below, you can decide whether or not a sound should be played each time a phase has ended.
+Adjust the volume with the slider (0 % means the sound will be muted).

-The slider below the checkbox adjusts the volume. (_Attention_: This is not your system volume, so if your system's volume is only at 20 percent, even a volume of 100 percent inside Zettlr will only sound as loud as 20 percent!)
+> This is not your system volume, so if your system's volume is only at 20 percent, even a volume of 100 percent inside Zettlr will only sound as loud as 20 percent.

 Click on **Start** to begin the timer.
 Then, the circle will be filled with the color of the current phase (either red, yellow, or green).
 Once it is full, the next phase will begin.